greenelab/tribe/docs/source/api.rst

 Creating new resources through Tribe's API
 ---------------------------------------------
-Creating new genesets and versions of these genesets is easy through Tribe's API using the OAuth2 protocol.
+Creating new genesets and versions of these genesets is easy through Tribe's API using the `OAuth2 <http://oauth.net/2/>`_ protocol.

-If you have a server built using Django, you can follow the steps under the tribe_client section.
+If you have a server built using `Django <https://docs.djangoproject.com/en/dev/>`_, you can follow the steps in the :ref:`tribe_client package <tribe_client>` section.

 If you are looking to create resources via some other application or tool, you can follow these steps: